nbarizki/getncei/README.md

 The code is stored in [getncei.py](https://github.com/nbarizki/getncei/blob/main/getncei.py)

-Proceed to the documentation [here](https://github.com/nbarizki/getncei/blob/main/GetNCEI_documentation_v1.ipynb) or download the html  file (for better image render) [here.](https://github.com/nbarizki/getncei/blob/main/GetNCEI_Documentation_v1.html)
+Proceed to the documentation [here](https://github.com/nbarizki/getncei/blob/main/GetNCEI_documentation_v1.ipynb) or download the html  file (for better image render) [here.](https://github.com/nbarizki/getncei/blob/main/GetNCEI_Documentation_v1.html).

+Note: while opening ipynb file, try to right click on the broken image and select 'open link in new tab' to resolve it.